sodalabsio/textwaves/README.md

    pip install -r requirements.txt
    ```

-3) (Optional) Add an OpenAI API key for OpenAI embeddings, LLM data synthesis and LLM labelling
+3) (Optional) Add an OpenAI API key for OpenAI embeddings, LLM data synthesis and LLM labelling. (💡If you are new to 'keys', then Google "open ai key about"; and/or head to https://platform.openai.com to create/sign-in to the API platform and generate a key: click 'gear' icon for settings > API Keys (menu at left).)

    - Copy `.env.example` to `.env` and set `OPENAI_API_KEY=...`
    - No key?
 The pipeline still runs end-to-end: